Rajat0063/Infosys-Springboard-Internship-6.0/JAVA Technology Stack/Java Foundation Certification/README.md

 # Java Foundation Certification Quiz Questions

-Test your Programming using Java knowledge with these 25 challenging questions.
+Test your Java Foundation Certification knowledge with these 40 challenging questions.
 Each question includes the code snippet and the correct answer with explanation.

 ## <h1 align="center">OOPS Concepts and Java Architecture</h1>